This is a content holder for the one-button emergency notification system.

 Committed to Student and Community Safety

-The Bridgewater State University Police Department is charged with the protection of the lives and property of students, faculty, staff, and visitors as well as the streets and other passageways adjoining University property.
-BSUPD staff work with community members to prevent crime, solve problems, and take proactive steps to make BSU as safe as possible.
+The Bridgewater State University Police Department (BSUPD) is responsible for protecting the lives and property of students, faculty, staff, and visitors, as well as the streets and passageways surrounding university property.
+BSUPD works in close partnership with the community to prevent crime, address safety concerns, and take proactive measures to ensure a secure environment for all who learn, live, work, and visit BSU.

-BSUPD is widely recognized as the premier state university police department in Massachusetts.
-All BSU police officers attend municipal police academy training and have full police authority on university property and throughout the town of Bridgewater.
-The department enforces state laws, including motor vehicle laws, and is equipped with state-of-the-art technology and law enforcement tools, enabling us to respond to virtually any incident or emergency.
+Recognized as the premier state university police department in Massachusetts, BSUPD maintains the highest standards of training and professionalism.
+All BSU Police Officers complete training at the Massachusetts Municipal Police Training Committee (M.P.T.C.)
+Academy and are certified by the Massachusetts Peace Officer Standards & Training (P.O.S.T.)
+Commission.
+Our officers have full police authority both on university property and throughout the town of Bridgewater.
+The department enforces all applicable state laws, including motor vehicle laws, and utilizes state-of-the-art technology and law enforcement tools to effectively respond to any incident or emergency.

-Officers have been trained in crime prevention, sexual assault investigations, bicycle patrol, drug recognition, crisis negotiation and more.
-Many officers are certified as EMTs, and all are certified in CPR, AED (automated external defibrillator) and first aid.
-BSUPD has established a public access defibrillation and Narcan program, providing AEDs and Narcan across campus and offering free training and certifications courses for each.
+Officers within the department are trained in a broad range of law enforcement specialties, such as crime prevention, sexual assault investigations, bicycle patrol, drug recognition, and crisis negotiation.
+Many officers are certified Emergency Medical Technicians (EMTs), and all are trained in CPR, AED use, and basic first aid.
+BSUPD also oversees a public access defibrillation and Narcan program, ensuring the availability of lifesaving equipment across the campus.

-Zach is a three-year-old American Black Lab.
+Zach and Mikey are American Black Labs.
 Zach was selected for the B.S.U.P.D. by the Massachusetts State Police K9 training cadre assigned to the Fire and Explosives Investigation Unit.
+Mikey is a specially trained Victim Assistance Comfort K9.

 Online reporting - image of an exclamation point inside a triangle